 Obtain remarkable astrological study of your life by an expert.
 Post 1s.
 P.O., birth date and stamped addressed envelope.
 Do it now.
 You will be amazed.
 No interviews.
-Thousands of unsolicited testimonials received
+Thousands of unsolicited testimonials received.

-PROF. EUGENE BARTON.F.R.A.S.
-(Dept. S.).

-13 Morley St., Ashley Vale, BRISTOL.
+PROF. EUGENE BARTON, F.R.A.S.
+(Dept. S.), 13 Morley St., Ashley Vale, BRISTOL.

-BROTHER MARKONIUS
+BROTHER MARKONIUS M.A.

-M.A.
 (OXON.)
 Astrologer.

-Horoscope with outline delineation and some years' general calculation, ro/.
+Horoscope with outline delineation and some Horoscope with outline demination and some years' general calculation, rol-.
 All other astrological work undertaken.
 Individual attention guaranteed.
 Money returned if work does not satisfy.
 Send for form and list to satisfy.
-Send for form and list to

-24. Rowsley Avenue, London, N.W.4.
+Send for form and list to 24, Rowsley Avenue, London, N.W.4.

-Regulus, Astrologer

-Map and brief judgment, 5s.
+Regulus, Astrologer Map and brief judgment, 5s.
 With two years' advice, 10s.
 6d.
 Time, Date, Place of Birth and Sex required.
 If married, date of same for correction purposes.
 93 COWGATE STREET, NORWICH.